arlogy/devnotes/data/csv_parsing_for_the_developer.md

 Performance benchmarking is based on this [article](https://leanylabs.com/blog/js-csv-parsers-benchmarks/) which provides a Github repository that we forked [here](https://github.com/arlogy/csv-parsers-benchmarks).
-Instead of reading the article, you might want to focus only on the `README.md` file of the Github repository which is quite short to read.
+Instead of reading the article, you might want to focus only on the `README.md` file of our Github repository which is quite short to read.
 Then you will notice that our CSV parser is part of a library called *jsu*, and we'll use that name to refer to the parser in this section.
-Furthermore, we used the version 1.5.1 of the parser during our benchmarking session: results on execution time may vary between versions of the parser, but the ranking is the same since version 1.0.0.
+Furthermore, we used version 1.5.1 of the parser during our benchmarking session and execution times may vary between versions of the parser, but the ranking is the same since version 1.0.0.

 Besides, each parser provides different parsing options ([csv-parse](https://csv.js.org/parse/options/), [csv-parser](https://github.com/mafintosh/csv-parser#csvoptions--headers), [fast-csv](https://c2fo.github.io/fast-csv/docs/parsing/options/), [jsu](https://github.com/arlogy/jsu/blob/main/doc/jsu_csv_parser.md#jsucsvpsroptions),
 [paparse](https://www.papaparse.com/docs#config)) which were not tested during benchmarks.
-So, again, the results might be different when fancy options are enabled.
+So the results might be different when fancy options are enabled.
 For example, jsu allows multiple entries for line separators and field separators; depending on the value of each separator, the regular expression used internally during parsing is optimized or not, and jsu compares to the other parsers only when a smart/optimized regular expression is in play, which